 You’ve reached this stage, we are sure you all know what an LLC Operating Agreement is.
 In your company’s Operating Agreement, there is a possibility that the procedure concerning how to dissolve a Delaware LLC is well specified.
 If it is the case, just follow that guideline.
 It is the easiest way as the Agreement represents the majority of members in approval for cancellation.
 No need to hold a vote anymore!

-Prescribed in Title 6, Chapter 18, Subchapter VIII on Dissolution of Delaware Limited Liability Company, Delaware law does allow an LLC to be dissolved providing that there are more than two thirds of the members in agreement to cancel the company.
+Prescribed in Title 6, Chapter 18, Subchapter VIII on Dissolution of Delaware Limited Liability Company, Delaware law does allow an LLC to be dissolved providing that there are more than two-thirds of the members in agreement to cancel the company.

 It is highly recommended that members should have written consent.
-And after the vote meeting, the company needs to appoint a manager to proceed with dissolving Delaware LLC.
+And after the voting meeting, the company needs to appoint a manager to proceed with dissolving Delaware LLC.
 Note that things get easier for LLCs formed as a single-member structure since the dissolution will attach only to your decision and your single vote.

 2.2.
 Next, proceed with the winding-up procedure